Introduction to Stock Market

 How to Invest in the Stock Market?

 Anyone with money can invest in stocks, but only those who know and understand this market well can succeed in this industry.
-Majorly stock trading is done with the help of a broker who acts as the middleman between the investor and the stock exchange.
-Brokers who execute orders for the investors are called full-service brokers and charge a high commission against those who do not provide investment advice, called discount brokers.
+Majorly, stock trading takes place with the help of a broker who acts as the middleman between the investor and the stock exchange.
+Brokers who execute orders for investors are full-service brokers and charge a high commission against those who do not provide investment advice, called discount brokers.

 When you trade, you are placing an order; let’s now look at the different types of orders: